harshsinghatz/memento-mori/README.md

 ## How it works? ##
 This App let's you select the Time frame that is the number of years you want to look at then you need add your Date of Birth.
+You will get a grid of boxes which determines the weeks that remaining in your life.

 The focus of this app is not to make you anxious about the time you have But to let you understand the importance of time and get a better perspective of it.